Middlesex county cricket team (pre-1864): The Thursday Club

-In May–June 1795, Marylebone Cricket Club (MCC) played five matches at Lord's Old Ground, the first three against a team called "the Thursday Club" and the last two against a team called "Middlesex".
-Although Arthur Haygarth makes no comment about the members of these two teams, it is evident that several players are common to both as James Rice (5 appearances), William Barton (4), James Beeston (4), John Goldham (4), Thomas Lord (4), Sylvester (4), Charles Warren (4), Harry Bridger (3) and Wheeler (2) all played for both the Thursday and Middlesex teams.
+In May and June 1795, Marylebone Cricket Club (MCC) played five matches at Lord's Old Ground, the first three against a team called "the Thursday Club", and the last two against a team called "Middlesex".
+Although Arthur Haygarth makes no comment about the members of these two teams, it is evident that several players are common to both as James Rice (5 appearances), William Barton (4), James Beeston (4), John Goldham (4), Thomas Lord (4), Sylvester (4), Charles Warren (4), Harry Bridger (3) and Wheeler (2) all played for both the Thursday and Middlesex.
 N. Graham (2), Thomas Ray (2) and Robert Turner (2) played for Middlesex but not for Thursday; Ray also played once for MCC against Thursday.
-George Shepheard (3), W. Beeston (2) and Dale (2) played only for Thursday and not for Middlesex.
+George Shepheard (3), W. Beeston (2) and Dale (2) played only for Thursday, and not for Middlesex.
 Six others, including Thomas Shackle, played for one of the teams in a single match only.

 Details are sketchy but it seems the Marylebone Thursday Club was originally a Thursday Club in the literal sense that was started by amateur cricketers of Middlesex who acquired the services of certain Middlesex professionals, such as Ray and Sylvester who were both employed at Lord's as MCC ground staff players.
 Team nomenclature changed frequently in Georgian times.
 Samuel Britcher, who was the MCC scorer calls the team "Thursday Club" in the first three matches of 1795 (as does Haygarth) but then refers to "the County of Middlesex" in both the fourth and fifth games on 25 May and 26 June.
 Haygarth simply uses "Middlesex" for these two.
 Britcher refers to the "Middlesex Club" from 1796.

 19th century

 The present Middlesex County Cricket Club was informally founded on 15 December 1863 at a meeting in the London Tavern with formal constitution taking place on 2 February 1864.
 The creation of the club was largely through the efforts of the Walker family of Southgate.
-The county club played its first first-class match against Sussex County Cricket Club at Islington in June 1864.
-There is an article about early Middlesex cricket in the 14 September 1882 issue of Cricket: A Weekly Record of the Game.
+The county club played its first match against Sussex County Cricket Club at Islington in June 1864.
+(Note: There is an article on 19th century Middlesex cricket in the 14 September 1882 issue of Cricket: A Weekly Record of the Game, though mostly about the early years of the county club.)